madskristiansen/docs/tutorial/quickstart.md

 Fill in the details:

-- payload url: copy from your settings
+- payload url: copy from your profile page
 - content type: "application/json"
-- which events: "send me everything"
+- which events: "just the push event"
+- secret: The API key from your profile
 - active: yes

 and click "Update webhook" once you're done.